Zim-Zam Agenda 2025

 M300 – Benchmarking Success in Zambia and Zimbabwe – Where Are We Now and Where Should We Be a Year from Now?

-With both countries committing to M300 Compacts, they are pledging to work at scale to increase energy access and partner with the private sector to mobilise new solutions.
+With both countries committing to M300 Compacts, they are pledging to work at scale to increase energy access, including access to clean cooking solutions, and partner with the private sector to mobilise new solutions.

 • Increasing private sector mobilisation to accelerate the rate of energy projects and encourage investment into Distributed Renewable Energies (DREs)